approved-3rd-party-actions/ld-find-code-refs/docs/RELEASING.md

 ## Docker Hub

-We use goreleaser to package and publish three images to dockerhub:
+We use goreleaser to package and publish four images:

-* the cli
+1. docker image for the cli

-* github action
+2. github action docker image

-* bitbucket pipelines
+3. bitbucket pipelines docker image

-# Circleci orb is not published in goreleaser because goreleaser does not support publishing to circleci orbs.

-## CircleCI Orb Registry

-To publish the CircleCI Orb to the Orb registry, you'll need the [CircleCI CLI](https://circleci.com/docs/2.0/local-cli/) installed, and will need to run `circleci setup` and authenticate with a circle token that has github owner status.

-Run `make publish-dev-circle-orb TAG=$VERSION` or `make-publish-release-circle-orb TAG=$VERSION` to publish the orb to the orb registry, where `$VERSION` is the version you want to release.
-Running `publish-dev-circle-orb` will publish a development-tagged (e.g. `dev:0.0.1`) orb, which can be overwritten, and `publish-release-circle-orb` will publish a release version of the orb, which is immutable.
-Both dev and release orbs are open to the public, but development orbs are not visible in the list of registered orbs on Circle's [website](https://circleci.com/orbs/registry/?showAll=true).
+4. circleci orb

+The first three are published to dockerhub.
+The last one is published to circleci orb registry.

 ## Beta builds